-flopy.utils.binaryfile module
+flopy.utils.binaryfile package

 Module to read MODFLOW binary output files.
 The module contains four important classes that can be accessed by the user.